 Consequently, I have elected to group resources by those most and least recent, with the obvious caveat that many of those longer established are equally if not more valuable and extensive in expertise and scope.

 In particular, this is to emphasize that the conversation has evolved beyond inclusion of race and culture to include other underrepresented voices and identity elements related to body type, faith, mental and physical disabilities, gender identity, refugee status, sexual orientation, etc.

 Please note that this page tends to highlight proportionally more children’s and young adult literature from the United States than other nations simply because the site authors are most well acquainted with that category.
 However, we welcome and encourage site visitors to let us know about great resources for books from around the world.
-SEE ALSO resources centered on specific diverse Themes and Communities.
-SEE ALSO the Craft of Writing Equitable and Inclusive Books (scroll to that category).

 Equity and Inclusion Overview (More Recent Resources)